 NASA is continuing to investigate why the instruments in the Hubble Space Telescope recently went into safe mode configuration, suspending science operations.

-The instruments are healthy and will remain in safe mode while the mission team continues its investigation, the space agency said in a statement.
+The space agency said in a statement that the instruments are healthy and will remain in safe mode while the mission team continues its investigation.

 NASA added that it is “expected to take at least one week”.

 On October 23, Hubble’s science instruments issued error codes, indicating the loss of a specific synchronization message.
-This message provides timing information the instruments use to correctly respond to data requests and commands.
+This message provides the instruments’ timing information to correctly respond to data requests and commands.

 The mission team reset the instruments, resuming science operations the following morning.